etherkit/Si5351Arduino/README.md

 /*
  * set_correction(int32_t corr)
  *
- * Use this to set the oscillator correction factor to
+ * Use this to set the oscillator correction factor.
- * EEPROM.
-This value is a signed 32-bit integer of the
+ * This value is a signed 32-bit integer of the
  * parts-per-billion value that the actual oscillation
  * frequency deviates from the specified frequency.
  *